U.S. FCC adds Russia's Kaspersky, China telecom firms to national security threat list | Technology

 FCC Commissioner Brendan Carr said the new designations "will help secure our networks from threats posed by Chinese and Russian state-backed entities seeking to engage in espionage and otherwise harm America’s interests."
 U.S. officials have long said that running Kaspersky software could open American networks to malign activity from Moscow and banned Kaspersky's flagship antivirus product from federal networks in 2017.
 Moscow-based Kaspersky has consistently denied being a tool of the Russian government,

 In 2019, the FCC rejected China Mobile's bid to provide U.S. telecommunications services, citing national security risks.
-Being included on the "covered list" means money from the FCC’s $8 billion annual Universal Service Fund may not be used to purchase or maintain products from the companies.
-The fund supports telecommunications for rural areas, low-income consumers and facilities such as schools, libraries and hospitals.
+Inclusion on the "covered list" means money from the FCC’s $8 billion annual Universal Service Fund may not be used to purchase or maintain products from the companies.
+The fund supports telecommunications for rural areas, low-income consumers, and facilities such as schools, libraries and hospitals.

 The FCC last year also named Hytera Communications , Hangzhou Hikvision Digital Technology and Dahua Technology as security threats.
 FCC Chair Jessica Rosenworcel said the agency worked closely with U.S. national security agencies to update the list and will add additional companies if warranted.